Hypermobile Ehlers Danlos (hEDS) Evaluations

 -

 I currently work with adults only for hEDS evaluations.
 Children and teens should begin with their pediatrician, who can refer them to the appropriate specialists for evaluation and care.
-If you're looking for pediatric resources, I’m happy to provide guidance or help point you in the right direction.

 -